The MMoCA Internships program is designed to mentor future museum professionals by providing real-world learning experiences.

 When applicable, materials must be received by 5 pm on the deadline.
 Incomplete applications will not be considered.

-Administrative- Administrative Interns assist with day-to-day museum functions.
+Administrative/Membership- Administrative Interns assist with day-to-day museum functions.
 Tasks may include answering phones, data entry, assisting with mailings, research, word processing and assisting other departments with projects as needed.

 Development- Development Interns support the museum’s fundraising efforts through projects related to individual and business membership programs, grant writing, and other outreach efforts.
 Tasks may include research, copywriting, data tracking and analysis, and event support.